 East Lynn is one of Loudoun County’s oldest working farms dating back to the early 1800s.
 After lying dormant for almost a decade and being nearly lost to residential development, East Lynn is being farmed once again.
-The farm consists of a total 143 acres with four acres dedicated to sustainably growing heirloom variety vegetables and flowers, 100 acres of pasture for our livestock and nearly 40 acres for hay production.
-Our growing season typically goes from March until late October beginning with the bloom of hundreds of tulips and ending with the harvesting of our fall cool season crops.
-In between, we harvest thousands of sustainably-grown flowers, fruits and vegetables.
-East Lynn Farm also raises a variety of animals including black-angus cattle, heritage-breed turkeys, chickens, ducks, and sheep.
-All of our animals, including our chickens, ducks and turkeys, are completely pasture-raised on our verdant fields.
+The farm consists of a total 143 acres with sustainably-grown organic gardens, 100 acres of pasture for our livestock, and nearly 40 acres for hay production.
+East Lynn Farm also raises a variety of animals, including Black Angus cattle, donkeys, and sheep.
+All of our animals are completely pasture-raised on our verdant fields.

-We hope you will explore and find out more about our produce, livestock, events, and opportunities to get some relaxation from a stay at The Inn at East Lynn.
-Welcome.
+We hope you will explore and find out more about our produce, livestock, events, and opportunities to for a relaxing stay at The Inn at East Lynn.
+Welcome!

 History of East Lynn

 East Lynn is a 143-acre working farm nestled between the beautiful Bull Run and Blue Ridge Mountains.
 The Farm has breathtaking views of both scenic mountain ranges.
 The Farm has stunning antebellum barns, a charming old farmhouse, and lies along Virginia’s Scenic Byway.
 We loved the place at first sight and you will too.